 Every software has a life cycle and so does every operating system.
-By 'Windows 7 end of life' Microsoft means that it will no longer support security patches and updates for the operating system after Jan 14, 2020.
+By 'Windows 7 end of support' Microsoft means that it will no longer support security patches and updates for the operating system after Jan 14, 2020.
 Windows 7 has been in an extended support phase since Jan 13, 2015.
 Since then, there has been no addition of any new feature in the OS.

 This straight away means that the Windows 7 users can no longer continue to use their PCs safely due to lack of security updates.
 Microsoft, hence, strongly recommends its Windows 7 users to switch to its subsequent operating system which is Windows 10.